-On 1 June, the trial of the Square of Changes resident Stsiapan Latypau began.
-Right in the middle of his court hearing, Stsiapan attempted suicide, stabbing himself in the throat with a ballpoint pen.
+On 1 June, a trial of the Square of Changes resident Stsiapan Latypau began.
+Right in the middle of the court hearing, Stsiapan attempted suicide by stabbing himself in the throat with a ballpoint pen.

-“The Main Directorate for Combating Organized Crime and Corruption [one of the law enforcement agencies – editor’s note] promised that if I do not admit my guilt, they would start criminal cases against my relatives and neighbors,” said Stsiapan before committing the act.
-Before his suicide attempt, Stsiapan Latypau told his father that he had spent 51 days in a special cell where other convicts, in agreement with the administration of the colony, put pressure on the “unwanted”, while the guards “did not notice” it.
-This is done in order to demoralize a person or beat a testimony out of them.
+“The Main Directorate for Combating Organized Crime and Corruption (one of the law enforcement agencies – editor’s note) promised that if I did not admit my guilt, they would start criminal cases against my relatives and neighbors,” said Stsiapan before committing the act.
+Before his suicide attempt, Stsiapan Latypau told his father that he had spent 51 days in a special cell.
+In this cell other convicts, in agreement with the penal colony administration, put pressure on the “unwanted” inmates, while the guards make a show of not noticing this.
+This is done to demoralize a person or beat a testimony out of them.

-By the time the doctors were able to get inside the cage where Stsiapan was kept during the hearing, he already lost consciousness.
-Stsiapan was hospitalized and had a surgery.
-The authorities assured that his life was not in danger.
+By the time doctors were able to get inside the cage where Stsiapan was kept during the hearing, he had already lost consciousness.
+Stsiapan was hospitalized and underwent a surgery.
+The authorities claimed that his life was not in danger.
 The doctors were prohibited from disseminating any information about Latypau’s condition.

-Before the start of the trial, the witnesses noticed that Stsiapan was limping, had a swollen face and a black eye.
+Before the start of the trial, the witnesses noticed that Stsiapan was limping and had a swollen face and a black eye.
 When the judge asked if Latypau had any questions for the victim policeman, he replied that he did.
 “Victim, you said that I kicked you in the face.
 Look at me.
-Did you have a swelling on your face like I have?”
+Did you have a swelling on your face as I do?”
 Latypau asked.
 “No,” the policeman replied.
 “No further questions,” said Latypau.
 That was the hint Stsiapan gave to those present that he had injuries on his face from beating.

-Latypau’s house was searched, and he ended up in a pre-trial detention center.
-Initially, Stsiapan was accused of conspiracy to use chemical substances in order to poison security forces’ officials.
-However, now the charge is completely different.
-He is charged with committing actions that grossly violate public order and of a large scale fraud.
-Nobody is talking about poisoning any more.
+Latypau’s apartment was searched, and he ended up in a pre-trial detention center.
+Initially, Stsiapan was accused of conspiracy to use chemical substances to poison security forces officials.
+However, now the charge is completely different: he is charged with committing actions that grossly violate public order and large-scale fraud.
+Nobody is talking about poisoning anymore.

-Political prisoner Stsiapan Latypau was discharged from a hospital, a few hours after the surgery he had following the suicide attempt in the courtroom.
+Stsiapan Latypau was discharged from a hospital a few hours after the surgery he had following the suicide attempt in the courtroom.
 He was sent back to the pre-trial detention center, which deprived him of the right to receive further medical assistance.
-The “trial” of Stsiapan Latypau is going to continue on 10 June.
+The “trial” of Stsiapan Latypau is to continue on 10 June.